 values Allowed values for type: enum fields (required when type is enum)

-default Default value applied when the field is omitted
+default Default value applied when the field is omitted.
+The generated SELECT struct field is non-Option (the database always fills the value).

 search Enables PostgreSQL full-text search via to_tsvector on this field